Pavankumardontha/Binary_search/README.md

 25) Find peak element - 2 (leetcode)
 26) Peak Index in a Mountain array. (leetcode)
 27) Find in mountain array. (leetcode)
+28) Find the median of 2 sorted arrays.
+29) Find the kth element of the 2 sorted arrays.
-28) Find median in a data stream.
+30) Find median in a data stream.